Cheltenham High School

 Public high school in Pennsylvania, U.S.

 Cheltenham High School is a public high school in the Wyncote neighborhood of Cheltenham Township, in the U.S. state of Pennsylvania, located 0.5 mi from the border of the city of Philadelphia and 12 mi from Center City.
 Serving grades 9 through 12, Cheltenham is the only high school in the School District of Cheltenham Township.
 It is fed by Cedarbrook Middle School, the only school in the school district for grades 7 and 8.

 In 2017–18 the student ethnicity was distributed as follows: 54% Black, 31% White, 8% Asian, and 5% Hispanic.
 The school has approximately 1400 students in grades 9 through 12, with a student-teacher ratio of about 12:1.

 Cheltenham's athletic teams are known as the Cheltenham Panthers and are members of the PIAA District 1 in the American Conference of the Suburban One League.
 They have a long-standing tradition of holding a Thanksgiving Day football game against their cross-town rival, Abington Senior High School.
 The rivalry celebrated its 100th year in 2015.

 History

+19th century

 Cheltenham High School was established in 1884 and is one of the oldest public high schools in Pennsylvania.

+20th century

 The first location was on Ashbourne Road, and at the time of its closing in 1953, it was considered the oldest public school site in continuous use.
 The next building was at High School Road and Montgomery Avenue in Elkins Park.

-The current Cheltenham High School located at 500 Rices Mill Road in Wyncote was built in 1959.
+Present-day Cheltenham High School, located at 500 Rices Mill Road in Wyncote, was built in 1959.
 It sits on a land area of approximately 47 acres, and is bound by Route 309, Route 152, Panther Road, Rices Mill Road, Carlton Avenue, and Old Mill Road.

+21st century

-In 2004 the school adopted a stricter dress code because the administration felt that clothing that was too loose could hide identity badges and make identifying occupants more difficult.
+In 2004, the school adopted a stricter dress code because the administration felt that clothing that was too loose could hide identity badges and make identifying occupants more difficult.